-Detailed blood counts and blood tests are done since omphalitisis closely linked to leukocyte adhesion disorders (LAD).
+Detailed blood counts and blood tests are done since omphalitisis closely linked to leukocyte adhesion disordersiXA rare hereditary immune disorder that causes failure of the immune system cells to heal an infection or tissue injury.
+(LAD).
 Usually, leukocytes should migrate to the umbilical stump and fight infections.
 Thus, it is essential to look for any defects or inability in immune functions in babies with umbilical cord infections.

 Treatment For Umbilical Cord Infection

 Treatment for omphalitis usually begins with broad-spectrum antibiotics to cover both gram-positive and gram-negative bacteria.
 Any of the following antibiotics are given according to the cause (4).

 - Aminoglycosides and antistaphylococcal penicillin is prescribed for initial treatment

 - Vancomycin is used for methicillin-resistant staphylococcus aureus (MRSA) infection

 - Metronidazole or clindamycin is given to treat anaerobic bacteriaiXA type of bacteria that does not require oxygen to grow and may die upon exposure. if the baby has foul-smelling umbilical discharge.